MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-stores-and-test-buckets.md

 ms.localizationpriority: medium
 ---

-# A/B Testing with Stores and Test Buckets
+# A/B testing with Stores and Test Buckets

 In our [Stores and Sales](../../commerce/stores/stores-and-sales.md) tutorial, we demonstrate how to set up a store and make a few items available to a player at special or alternate prices.
 In our [A/B Testing Quickstart](ab-testing-quickstart.md), we demonstrate how to create A/B tests and form player buckets for random, percentage-based user distribution.